 DC Load Flow and Short-Circuit Analyses

-The DC Load Flow and Short-Circuit Analysis modules enhance the capabilities of the software to execute simulations on DC back-up systems and safe supplies, which are typically found in industrial systems.
+The DC Load Flow and Short-Circuit Analysis modules enhance the capabilities of the CYME software to execute simulations on DC back-up systems and safe supplies, independently or as connected to the AC system.

 The CYME Equipment Library includes DC equipment such as station batteries, chargers, Uninterruptable Power Supplies (UPS) and DC/DC converters.

 In addition, DC versions of the following components are included in the library: cables, impedance branches, protective devices, loads and machines.
 The user can build any DC network with all the necessary network components.